 That same title also circulated in remixed form as “Wicked & Crisp (Eloquin Extended Remix)”, reinforcing the project’s compatibility with DJ culture and with producers working across adjacent bass and breaks territory.
 The remix context suggests a catalogue designed to travel through sets rather than remain fixed in a single stylistic box.

-Though still best understood as a current-era act rather than a legacy name, 1111 already shows the traits that matter in today’s scene: a recognisable vocal signature, adaptable productions and enough rhythmic definition to connect with breakbeat selectors.
+Though still best understood as a current-era act rather than a legacy name, 1111 already shows traits that matter in today’s scene: a recognisable vocal signature, adaptable productions and enough rhythmic definition to connect with breakbeat selectors.